woocommerce/woocommerce-product-bundles-bulk-discounts/readme.txt

 == Upgrade Notice ==

-= 1.3.2 =
+= 1.3.3 =
-Fixed an issue with WooCommerce Product Add-Ons.
-Declared support for WooCommerce 4.2.
+Fixed catalog prices of product with subscription plans created using All Products for WooCommerce Subscriptions.